Frequently Asked Questions

 A You may promote exhibitions inside your facility, for example, on flyers inside the building or through direct correspondence such as an email or letter.
 When promoting exhibitions in this manner, you may include the title, character names or rights holder name.
 When promoting exhibitions to the general public, limitations apply.
 For example, if you promote exhibitions on a website, on a social media account, or via any publicly accessible means (e.g. newspapers, billboards), you cannot use the title, character names, or rights holder name.
 However, it is OK to provide this information in response to a call, text, or email.

 Q Does MPLC provide a one-time license option for public libraries?

-A No. MPLC does not issue one-time licenses for public libraries.
-The Umbrella License is an annual, facility-based license that allows for unlimited indoor exhibitions at your library.
-For many libraries, annual licensing represents the best value available and ensures year-round copyright compliance.
+A No. The Umbrella License is an annual license that allows for unlimited exhibitions at your library.
+Generally speaking, annual licensing represents the best value available and ensures year-round copyright compliance and peace of mind.